 A good general education, clear way of speaking in the mother tongue, knowledge of the field of education/teaching and independent work with split classes or groups are required.

 As a rule, the participants are aged between 21 and 30 years.
 From Great Britain and France, candidates from 20 to 35 years of age are also accepted into the programme.
 Exceptions can also be made in justified cases (e.g. getting married and having a family or doing a second VET or PET).
 The overriding principle is that participation in the programme should retain the nature of a VET traineeship.
 Furthermore, attention is paid to ensuring that the age difference between the pupils/students and the language assistants is not too great so that a degree of closeness to the world in which they live is possible.

 An initial selection of the applications is made by the foreign partner organisations on the strength of the application file.
-This applies to applications from Great Britain, France, Germany and Austria.
+This applies to applications from Austria, Belgium, France, Germany, Spain and the UK.
 In a second step, a consultation takes place with Movetia.
 In the process, Movetia is guided - as far as possible - by the wishes expressed by the host schools.

 The language assistants are placed, firstly, with upper secondary-level ‘Gymnasium’ (grammar) and VET schools (secondary schools, Federal Vocational Baccalaureate schools; pupils and students from 15 to 20 years of age).